LeoHsiao1/pyexiv2/docs/Tutorial.md

       self._handle = _dlopen(self._name, mode)
   FileNotFoundError: Could not find module '...\lib\site-packages\pyexiv2\lib\exiv2.dll' (or one of its dependencies).
 Try using the full path with constructor syntax.
   ```
-  - This is because the exiv2.dll file for the path does not exist, or Windows PC need to install [Microsoft Visual C++ 2015-2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019).
+  - This is because the exiv2.dll file for the path does not exist, or you need to install [Microsoft Visual C++ 2015-2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019).

 ## API list